sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 ### Implementation

-Our [implementation](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/tree/main/rv32_backend/TrivialRegAlloc) used the same pattern described above, save for a few subtle differences.
+Our [implementation](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/tree/main/rv32_backend/TrivialRegAlloc) used the same pattern described above.
 To map each abstract register to a specific offset, we added a new IR-to-machine class (TODO: ADD LINK) which stores a mapping of abstract registers to offsets.
-Note that each offset is a multiple of 4 since TinyRV32IM is a 32-bit architecture.
+Note that each offset is a multiple of four since TinyRV32IM is a 32-bit architecture.

 Next, TRA is performed on each RVIR function.
 This point is important - TRA takes place on a _per-function_ basis.
 This means that if two Bril functions contain a variable, `a`, each `a` variable is mapped to a specific offset within a separate call frame.
 During the TRA pass, each RVIR instruction is examined.
 As described above, each variable _used_ by a given RVIR instruction has its value loaded from the stack.
 This is now possible since each variable has been assigned a unique offset.
 Each RVIR instruction that _defines_ a variable has the updated value stored to the stack at the location corresponding to the defined variable.